-Pour the milk and cream into a medium-sized sauce pot.
-Then use a paring knife to slice open the vanilla bean horizontally.
-With the back of the knife, scrape the vanilla into a the pot and add the emptied pod as well.
+- Scald the milk with the cream and vanilla.
+Pour the milk and cream into a medium-sized pot.
+Then use a paring knife to slice open the vanilla bean vertically.
+With the back of the knife, scrape the vanilla into the pot and add the emptied pod as well.
 Over medium heat, scald this mixture.
 Tiny bubbles will appear on the edges of the pot and it should be very hot, but not boiling.
 Remove the pot from the stove.

+- Add the chocolate and Frangelico.
 Turn the heat to the lowest setting, and gently stir in the chocolate, mixing until it's completely melted.
 Remove from the heat and strain the sauce.
+(Strain only if desired.)
 Then stir in the Frangelico.

 - Bring to room temperature or chill before using.